How It All Began

 Amy Kerwin founded Primates Incorporated in 2004 while working with 97 rhesus monkeys for five years in a laboratory at the University of Wisconsin.
 She thought the least laboratories and society could do is give back to the monkeys whenever possible by retiring them into enriching and spacious sanctuaries.

 She began networking with labs who had retirement programs in place and discovered existing sanctuaries often had to turn away laboratories due to funding and space constraints.
-Since her work environment did not believe in primate retirement, she resigned in 2004 to focus on Primates Incorporated and has been networking and volunteering ever since.
+Since her work environment did not believe in primate retirement, she resigned in 2004 to focus on developing Primates Incorporated into a spacious and enriching monkey sanctuary.
+She has been interviewing other sanctuaries and networking with primate retirement supporters for over 15 years.
+She is proud to say the sanctuary is a result of many caring individuals who worked together to get the sanctuary built to be able to help the first five rhesus monkeys retire to the sanctuary in 2018.

 Amy believes that the least laboratories and society can do is give back to the monkeys whenever possible by retiring them into enriching and spacious sanctuaries.